When I was a kid we emigrated to Australia in a BOAC plane that had to stop three times to refuel.

 When I was a kid I lay reading in the back of the car on road trips.

-When I was a kid TV was black and white and copies at school had purple ink that smelled nice.
+When I was a kid TV was black and white and copies at school had purple ink that smelled funny.

 When I was a kid we didn’t have a phone.
 This came in handy when I played hooky for weeks on end in second grade — the school couldn’t call my parents.